Samsung/tizen-docs/docs/application/dotnet/guides/location/location.md

     If you destroy the `Tizen.Location.Locator` instance, there is no need to call the `Stop()` method to stop the service, as the service is automatically stopped.
 In addition, you do not have to remove any previously added event handlers.

 <a name="current_location"></a>
-## Getting the Current Location
+## Get the current location

-To synchronously retrieve the current location of the device:
+To synchronously retrieve the current location of the device, proceed as follows:

 1. Register an event handler for location service state changes and start the location service: